Frequently Asked Questions for Outside Counsel on the FDIC's Advanced Legal Information System (ALIS)

 Amendment forms to add or subtract billing professionals must be mailed in and, at this time, cannot be electronically filed.
 The correct mailing address to file an Amendment of your Legal Services Agreement is:

 Fairfax, VA 22226

-AŚThe FDIC encourages the use of electronic billing, but has not yet made it mandatory.
-Your firm may continue to submit paper invoices after the Legal Division starts using ALIS.
-Electronic billing, however, presents several advantages over the submission of paper invoices, and we recommend that you consider upgrading.
-For example, once ALIS is operational, under electronic billing, your firm will be able to instantly and securely submit agreed upon case budgets, and LSA amendments to add or subtract billing professionals, as well as monthly invoices for your firm's fees and expenses.
+A— The FDIC encourages the use of electronic billing, but it only becomes mandatory once your firm bills $100,000 in fees and expenses during your two-year Legal Services Agreement.
+Please note, however, that Electronic billing presents several advantages over the submission of paper invoices, and we recommend that you consider upgrading.
+For example, your firm will be able to instantly and securely submit agreed upon case budgets, as well as monthly invoices for your firm's fees and expenses.
 Invoices will also be easier to locate and track in our electronic system.
-You may contact Datacert, our electronic billing service provider at www.datacert.com.
+You may contact Wolters Kluwer, our electronic billing service provider at www.wolterskluwer.com.

-AŚThe Legal Division will not mandate the submission of UTBMS billing codes under ALIS.
+A— The Legal Division will not mandate the submission of UTBMS billing codes under ALIS.
 Firms that automatically submit invoices using UTBMS may include the codes with their individual billing entries as long as they are accompanied by an explanatory narrative of the time entry.
-For additional information on necessary billing detail, see the FDIC Outside Counsel Deskbook, Chapter 7.
+For additional information on necessary billing detail, see the FDIC Outside Counsel Deskbook, Chapter 8.